-Your transfer credits will be evaluated once you apply for admission and your official transcripts have arrived.
-You will then receive a letter from the Office of Admission to acknowledge your application.
-This letter includes your UO ID and PAC (Personal Access Code) numbers that you can use to login to DuckWeb.
-Once your credits have been articulated, you will receive an e-mail from the Office of the Registrar to notify you to login to DuckWeb to see how your credits will transfer and how they will apply towards a degree at the UO.
+Your transfer credits will be evaluated once your official transcripts have arrived.
+You will receive an email after you have been offered admission which lets you know to view your transfer articulation in the UO DuckWeb system.
+The UO DuckWeb system will require your UO ID and PAC (Personal Access Code) numbers that you can use to log in; this information will be sent to you via email after you are admitted.
+The articulation you see in DuckWeb will allow you to see how your credits will transfer and how they will apply toward a degree at the UO.
 For information about the general-education requirements, check out the UO Catalog.

 Associate of Arts Degrees